zbabac/VCT/README.md

 Please contact me via discussion board if you want to collaborate or send me an email: zlatko.babic@mail.com.

+Change log since v1.5.0:
+- added new Info button; show detailed codec info and thumbnail from video
+- after clicking "Input File", number of audio streams found in file is shown in Audio Streams Combo Box

 Change log since v1.4.2:
 - fixed encoding of mp3 files
-- added drag&drop files to the list
+- added drag&drop files to the list of jobs to make it easier than to drop on button
 - added option to select which audio stream you want to include into output file
 - improved messages in status bar, when all jobs are done, message warns user if some file(s) failed to encode